 Because your vision and eye health can be impacted by diabetes, it’s important to make sure that you’re seeing an optometrist regularly.
-While your optometrist visit should usually be covered by Medicare, our extras policy can help if you need glasses.
+While your optometrist visit should usually be covered by Medicare, our extras policies can help if you need glasses.
 In fact, Medibank extras give you 100% back for prescription glasses and contacts with any recognised provider, up to annual limits.
 Some services, like lens coating, aren’t included, and you may need to serve a waiting period.

 If you need to go to hospital

-Complications from diabetes could lead to hospitalisation.
+In some cases, complications from diabetes could lead to hospitalisation.
 If you end up going to hospital, make sure you’re fully informed before you go.